 Secondary School Report

 The Secondary School Report provides us with an overview of your high school academic record.
-All secondary school counselors have the option of submitting letters of recommendation and school forms online via the Coalition Application, Universal Application, or Common Application.
-High school counselors should follow the instructions on the Coalition, Universal, or Common Applications for submitting these forms.
+All secondary school counselors have the option of submitting letters of recommendation and school forms online via the Coalition Application or Common Application.
+High school counselors should follow the instructions on the Coalition or Common Applications for submitting these forms.
 Counselors may print out and submit these forms on paper even if you submit your application online.

 High School Transcript